Operation Smart Water (October 2018 – current)

-Our newest program, Operation Healthy Air will engage partners and participants to map and measure how differences in their environment—such as amount of trees or pavement, affect local air quality and temperature.
-Starting with pilot sampling “campaigns” in Long Beach, and Chino, and the Inland Empire (e.g. Riverside and Redlands) in the summer of 2017, we will look to expand in 2018 to greater Los Angeles and other cities.
-Find out more on how to get involved.
+During Operation Healthy Air we engaged partners and participants to map and measure how differences in their environment—such as amount of trees or pavement, affect local air quality and temperature.
+A pilot sampling “campaign” in Long Beach, and Chino, and the Inland Empire (e.g. Riverside and Redlands) took place in the summer of 2017 and expanded in 2018 to greater Los Angeles.
+Data from this project is currently being analyzed and findings will be posted soon.

 Operation Resilient Trees (July 2015 – June 2017)